pain64/true-sql/README.md

 ```

 ### Type inference
 As you can see, in examples above we use compatibleSqlTypeName parameter.
-You should use this mapping in case you want bind java class to custom sql type, which is not default sql type, i.e. point.
-If you have made this binding, you can use this in fetches, parameters, generating dto as well as default types
+You should use this mapping in case you want bind java class to custom sql type, which is not default sql type, i.e. `point`.
+If you have made this binding, you can use it in fetches, parameters, generating dto as well as default types

 ```java
 var userSex = ds.q("select sex from users where id = ?", 42).g.fetchOne(UserSex.class);
 ```
-<br>If database has no custom sql types, or, you want wrap default type you should use compatibleSqlType parameter
+<br>If database has no custom sql types you should use compatibleSqlType parameter

 ```java
 enum UserSex {MALE, FEMALE}